pymc-devs/pymc/docs/source/contributing/jupyter_style.md

   For the main pymc repo it is located in `docs/source/conf.py`, for pymc-examples it is in `examples/conf.py`.

+  To identify which `anchor_id` to use, you need to either look at the source of the document, or use [sphobjinv](https://sphobjinv.readthedocs.io/en/stable/).

   **References to python objects**

   Pattern